LesFerch/WinSetView/Manual.md

 1) Backup the existing user's registry keys that hold Explorer views
 2) Delete those keys (except *Streams/Defaults* if *Keep "Apply to Folders" Views* is checked).
 3) Set any direct registry entries, such as *Show File Extensions* and *Make All Folders Generic*, for the current user.
-4) If custom *This PC and Network* views have been selected, create BagMRU/Bags entries for those views.
+4) If custom *This PC and/or Network* views have been selected, create registry entries for those views.
 5) Copy FolderTypes key from HKEY_LOCAL_MACHINE (HKLM) to HKEY_CURRENT_USER (HKCU).
 6) Edit FolderTypes key in HKCU per user's selections.
 7) Restart Explorer.